 Best Online Learning Platforms & Course Marketplaces

 There are pros and cons to hosting your courses on online learning platform websites.

 First, the pros, there is a lot of web traffic to these platforms thanks to word of mouth, influencers who participate in affiliate marketing, sponsor relationships; you get the picture.

 The benefit of a marketplace is that you can leverage their platform web traffic (they typically run a lot of paid advertising) and let the online learning platform fulfill the sales and marketing for you.

 Depending on the online course marketplace, students will pay for them per course or access many courses via a subscription.

 The disadvantage, a big con, in my opinion, is that you’ll earn a lot less per sale because you have to give anywhere from 25% – 75% of the revenue to the course marketplace.
 Not to mention there’s competition per category in each of the learning platform sites.

 If what I just explained isn’t your cup of tea, I recommend using one of the online course platforms we discussed above earlier.

-In any event, marketplaces are not a waste, and it allows you to tap into a new audience, but it shouldn’t be a focus (IMHO).
-With that said, here are the top course marketplaces you should consider selling online courses on.
+In any event, marketplaces are not a waste, and it allows you to tap into a new audience, but they shouldn’t be a focus (IMHO).
+With that said, here are the top course marketplaces you should consider selling your courses on.

 Udemy.com is one of the largest marketplaces for students and instructors.
 The chances are that you’ve taken a Udemy course.